granadahfg/granadahfg.github.io/index.md

 Some products, little known in 1993, are now massively popular in different regions across the world.

+## TEXT:

+We all have heard about "globalization" and how it has changed the way we trade.
+Think about it, how much of the food you consume has been produced locally?
+Did people have acces to all these international products before?
+Have you ever seen your grandma (or grandpa) cooking this fancy thing called "quinoa" that flies from another country?
+Yes, GLOBALIZATION is a fact, but how is it really changing worldwide?

+Do not be impatient, we are going to discover it!
+But, first of all...

+**Has the production also increased over the past two decades?**

+(GRAPH)

+As you may have predicted, production has almost double: we are more habitants, so it seems pretty obvious, right?
+But oh man was going on with the trade...
+We have almost tripled it!
+Let's look a little bit deeper to find the ambitious countries that are importing soooo much.

+(Import over the years map)

+**From Japan to China!** In 1993 Japan was the country that had the most imports (in tonnes) compared to the rest of countries... but something has clearly changed: now China is the imports-Queen, but *Why?* Before answering, let's take a look to the exports...

+(Export over years map)

+The United States is still the main exporter, but one country seems to be increasingly joining the *let's export* trend: Brazil!

+So we have seen changes in **China** and **Brazil**: any relationship within them?
+Let's analyze the main **trading routes** from 1993 to 2016

+(Trading routes)

+Back to 1993, main trade line: U.S.-Japan, from the main exporter to the main importer by the time.
+But one line trade seems to become more and more important over the years: **Brazil-China!** So yes, it seems that our new relevant exporter is trading a lot with the importer-Queen, but which kind of products?

+(SOYBEANS --> Graph)

+And what about U.S. China?

+(Graph)

 ## Countries

 ### China